Skip to content

 Color contrast is a fundamental aspect of accessibility.
 The Web Content Accessibility Guidelines (WCAG) specify minimum contrast ratios to ensure that text is readable by people with low vision or color deficiencies.
 A contrast ratio of at least 4.5:1 is required for WCAG AA compliance (normal text), and 7:1 for AAA (enhanced).
 Large text (18pt regular or 14pt bold and above) has a more relaxed threshold: 3:1 for AA and 4.5:1 for AAA.

-Checking contrast is not just a regulatory requirement — it is good design.
+Checking contrast is not just a regulatory requirement; it is good design.
 High-contrast text is easier to read for everyone, not just users with visual impairments.
 It matters even more in print, where you cannot adjust brightness or zoom in the way you can on a screen.
+To see how your contrast choices translate to physical output, print our Text Clarity test page and evaluate readability at multiple font sizes.

 Was this page helpful?